kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/migration.md

 > **Do not edit that line at all.**

 ### Global plugins
-Apart from that the purpose of this file it to have a global configuration entrypoint.
+Apart from that, the purpose of this file is to have a global configuration entrypoint.
-For example you can add plugins like this:
+For example, you can add plugins like this:
 ```kts
 plugins {
     id("dev.kikugie.stonecutter")